Mortgage related questions

 Yes, although we can’t directly link your policy to your mortgage.

-Our life insurance with level cover provides an amount of cover that stays the same over time.
+Our Life Insurance Plan with level cover provides an amount of cover that stays the same over time.
+This could help your family continue to keep up mortgage repayments, or to pay off an interest-only mortgage, after you've gone.
 You choose a lump sum to leave behind for your loved ones, and how long you want your cover to run for.
-You’ll then pay the same amount each month until your policy ends.
+There is no cash-in value at any time.
+If premiums stop the cover will end.

 Is my life insurance linked to my mortgage?

 We can’t directly link your Life Insurance Plan to your mortgage.
 However, your mortgage lender may register an interest in a portion of the proceeds to cover the remaining cost of the mortgage if you were to die before it's repaid.
 But this only acknowledges a third-party interest, and your cover amount still won’t be directly linked to whatever’s left to pay on your mortgage.
+If you pay off your mortgage early your policy won't automatically end.

 You can check if your mortgage lender has an interest in your policy by contacting us.